ilundberg/replication/pstratreg_ex/code/README.md

 3. visualize_motherhood.R
 4. standard_practice_comparison.R (can be anytime after step 1)
 5. figures_process_overview.R (can be anytime)
+6. diagnostics.R (can be anytime after step 1)

 Results will appear in logs and in figures.
 Intermediate data files will be in intermediate.